 Financial aid and scholarship funding is awarded by the Financial Aid Office and disbursed by Student Accounts.
 If financial aid exceeds the amount of charges, residual funds are due to the student and can be processed by paper check or by electronic funds transfer to the student’s bank account.
-The aid disbursement before the term begins is limited to $2500.
+The aid disbursement before the term begins is limited to $2500 for fall/spring semesters.
 Remaining residual funds will be released after attendance has been confirmed.

 Fully-Admitted students, who have returned their award letter and any other required documents and are enrolled in the appropriate number of credits two weeks before the fall or spring semester begins AND submitted Intent to Attend* by the deadline date, may have all finalized financial aid posted to their student account before the semester begins.
 If not, students who attend all the classes that their aid is based on may have aid posted during the first week of the semester.
 If a balance is still owed, it must be paid or have a signed payment plan contract by the fee payment deadline to avoid late fees